Jbleezy/BO2-Reimagined/README.md

 * Zombies reduce survivors score by turning survivors
 * Reduce the enemy score to 0 to win the game
 * All players start as survivors
+* All players that join mid game start as zombies
 * Disease powerup spawns at survivor initial spawn points after 10 seconds and chases after the closest survivor
 * Survivors become zombies when they bleed out
+* Zombies respawn after 10 seconds

 ### Encounter Pro
 * No Mystery Box